 This advocacy has sparked a debate about the appropriateness of such an action and whether it is suitable for school-age children, with many on the left accusing conservatives of ‘book burning.’

 Many critics of censoring certain books, especially when it comes to children, usually invoke the book-burning done by Nazi Germany.
-But what types of books were burned?
+But what types of books were actually burned?

 What Did the Nazis Burn Exactly?